On Long-Term Species Coexistence in Five-Species Evolutionary Spatial Cyclic Games with Ablated and Non-Ablated

-Zhong et al.\ state that on each elementary step, only one of the three possible types of action occurs, and they also state that each of the three actions ``\ldots occur between the two selected nodes at the probabilities $\sigma, \mu,$ and $\epsilon$, respectively'', but that is not strictly correct.
-Rather, they are each {\em hyperparameters} (i.e., exogenously imposed parameter-values that are constant during the course of an experiment) which do happen to take values in the range $[0.0,1.0]$ but (as is explained in more depth in \cite{cliff_2024_noops}) the three are then combined in a ``normalization'' process, not explicitly described in \cite{zhong_etal_2022_ablatedRPSLS} but clearly explained by \cite{park_jang_2019}, in which each of the three hyperparameters are divided by the sum of the three, so for example let $\mu'$ denote the normalized $\mu$, then $\mu' = \mu / (\sigma + \mu + \epsilon); \mu \in [0.0, 1.0]$, Hence $\mu$ is {\em not} the probability of movement being the action chosen on any one ES, because the actual probability of choosing {\sc Move} as the next action is given by $\mu'$ which depends not only on $\mu$ but also on $\sigma$ and $\epsilon$.
-As is common in the literature for this field of study, in all of the experiments reported by Zhong et al., and also in all of the experiments reported here in this paper, $\mu=\sigma=1.0$, without loss of generality; and $\epsilon$ is a function of $M$, the {\sc Escg}'s {\em mobility} hyperparameter, introduced in Section~\ref{sec:backgnd}.
+Zhong et al.\ state that on each elementary step, only one of the three possible types of action occurs, and they also state that each of the three actions ``\ldots occur between the two selected nodes at the probabilities $\sigma, \mu,$ and $\epsilon$, respectively'', but that is not correct: the three parameters $\sigma, \mu,$ and $\epsilon$ are relative rates, not probabilities.
+Strictly, they are each {\em hyperparameters} (i.e., exogenously imposed parameter-values that are constant during the course of an experiment): by convention, $\sigma$ and $\mu$ are constrained to take values in the range $[0.0,1.0]$ but $\epsilon$ is routinely set to values greater than one, and indeed both $\sigma$ and $\mu$ can also be set to values greater than one without loss of coherence.
+As is explained in more depth in \cite{cliff_2024_noops}, these three rate parameters are combined in a ``normalization'' process, not explicitly described in \cite{zhong_etal_2022_ablatedRPSLS} (but clearly explained by other authors e.g.\ \cite{park_jang_2019}), in which each of the three rates are divided by the sum of the three, giving {\em normalized probabilities} $P_\mu, P_\sigma,$ and $P_\epsilon$.
+That is: $P_\mu = \mu / (\sigma + \mu + \epsilon) \in [0,1], P_\sigma = \sigma / (\sigma + \mu + \epsilon) \in [0,1], P_\epsilon = \epsilon / (\sigma + \mu + \epsilon)\in [0,1]; P_\mu+P_\sigma+P_\epsilon=1.0$.
+Hence $\mu$ is {\em not} the probability of movement being the action chosen on any one ES, because the actual probability of choosing {\sc Move} as the next action is given by $P_\mu$ which depends not only on $\mu$ but also on $\sigma$ and $\epsilon$.
+As is common in the literature for this field of study, in all of the experiments reported by Zhong et al., and also in all of the experiments reported here in this paper, $\mu=\sigma=1.0$, which Zhong et al.\ state to be without loss of generality; and $\epsilon$ is a function of $M$, the {\sc Escg}'s {\em mobility} hyperparameter, which was introduced in Section~\ref{sec:backgnd}.